benignware/schedulable/README.md

 end
 ```

-### Icecube
+### IceCube
-The schedulable plugin uses icecube for calculating occurrences.
+The schedulable plugin uses ice_cube for calculating occurrences.
-You can access icecube-methods via the schedule association:
+You can access ice_cube-methods via the schedule association:
 ```
 # prints all occurrences of the event until one year from now
 puts @event.schedule.occurrences(Time.now + 1.year)